CPR Ratio for Adults, Children, and Infants

 • The CPR Ratio includes rescue breaths, which deliver vital oxygen to the lungs and subsequently to the bloodstream.
 Oxygen is essential for the survival of organs, particularly the brain, which is highly sensitive to oxygen deprivation.

-• By using the appropriate CPR Ratio, responders can optimize blood circulation and oxygen delivery, significantly increasing the likelihood of restoring normal breathing and heart rate.
+• By using the appropriate CPR Ratio, responders optimizes blood circulation and oxygen delivery, increasing the likelihood of restoring normal breathing and heart rate.

 Understanding the CPR Ratio is crucial for effective CPR, as it ensures the patient receives the right balance of chest compressions and rescue breaths.
-If the CPR ratio is not maintained correctly, it can lead to inadequate blood flow and oxygenation, which can cause brain damage or even death.
+If the CPR ratio is not maintained correctly, it leads to inadequate blood flow and oxygenation, which causes brain damage or even death.

 According to the study of data from the National Institutes of Health clinical trials network database, a combination of 107 compressions per minute and a compression depth of 4.7 cm might be the ideal target for rate and depth of chest compressions during CPR.
 The research also indicates that the use of an adjunct during CPR could lead to significantly improved outcomes when this target is adhered to.